NATIONAL PUBLIC LOBBY TM PN Brohier 2010

 This could be Melbourne's new icon, connecting the heads at Port Phillip Bay.

-WEEKEND TRIPS INTERSTATE, FAIR TRADE, ECONOMIC BENEFITS TO TWO STATES, AND PROTECTING TASMANIAN FORESTS
+WEEKEND TRIPS INTERSTATE, FAIR TRADE, ECONOMIC BENEFITS TO TWO STATES

 Why is there a major omission in the nation’s "integrated surface transport network”?
 Adelaide has justified, based on its proximity to other capitals, Federal funding for three direct interstate inter-capital transport corridors and connecting links.
 On the basis of Victoria’s geographical location it is entitled to three similar links.
 It has been given just two.
 A comprehensive, affordable, consistently priced, all-year basic public transport link for people, vehicles and freight, using ferries between Victoria and Tasmania needs can, subject to direction by Canberra, start to be delivered in weeks and linked to the land transport corridor to Hobart.
 All Australians are entitled to fair access to all states, not just some.
 Also, fair competition policy, advocated internationally, should apply across the Victorian – Tasmanian border to Victorian manufactured consumables sent south and international exports form Tasmania through Victorian ports.
 The economic impact on tourism, and other industries, of all year, consistently priced, transport equity will be significant.
 In Tasmania it would be expected to be large enough to preserve Tasmania’s forests.
 Federal funding for a complete the ring road to connect existing transport corridors to three capital cities, Adelaide, Sydney and Hobart, is fully justified and long overdue.
 A shorter route through Stony Point would cut the travel times and emissions.
 Canberra seems close to closing this gap in the national transport network but has the responsibility to lock in and deliver full National Highway equivalence.
 The Victorian Government asked for inclusion of this link under Auslink.
 This request was not met.
 The Federal Government has not included the link under Infrastructure Australia.